FlusherDock1/EditorJS/README.md

 Go to Settings –> Updates&Plugins find EditorJS in plugin search.
 Click on icon and install it.

 ## **Usage**

+### How to enable integrations

+1. Make sure that the desirable plugin for integration is installed in system (list of supported plugins listed in Key Features section)
+2. Go to Settings
+3. In the sidebar find `Editor Settings` button inside `Editor tab`
+4. Enable desirable integrations
+5. Done.

 After installing plugin, you are now able to set in `fields.yaml`  `type:editorjs` to any desirable field.
 That's all.
 You are not limited of how many editors can be rendered at one page.